 Sea salt and pepper: Enhancing the flavors all the way around, we add sea salt and pepper to make the whole thing come together in deliciousness.

-2. Sauté onion, chop cabbage while sautéing onion.
+2. Sautรฉ onion, chop cabbage while sautรฉing onion.

 How to Make Caramelized Cabbage with Bacon:

-Begin by slicing the cabbage into strips.
+Begin by slicing the cabbage in half using a sharp knife.
+Then, slice the cabbage wedges into thin strips.
 Remove the tough white inner core.
 Chop it such that the shreds are all very close to the same size.

 Slice the cabbage and remove tough inner core

 Cook the bacon over medium-high heat in a large skillet until crispy.
+A Dutch oven or a large cast iron pan works great.
 Set bacon on a plate and leave the drippings in the skillet.

 Cooking bacon in a skillet for caramelized cabbage

-Add the cabbage and onion to the skillet, stir well, and cover.
+Reduce to medium heat.
+Transfer cabbage and sliced onions to the skillet, stir well, and cover.

 Cabbage cooking in a skillet with lid on